-Indicate by check mark whether the registrant is an accelerated filer (as defined in Exchange Act Rule 12b-2).
-Yes $[\]$ No [X]
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes [1

+NO [X]

-The aggregate market value of the 11,492,807 shares of the registrant's common stock held by non-affiliates, based upon the closing price of the registrant's common stock on Nasdaq on June 30, 2004, was approximately \$51,717,632.
+The aggregate market value of the 13,659,740 shares of the registrant's common stock presently held by non-affiliates, based upon the closing price of the registrant's common stock of \$4.55 per share reported by Nasdaq as of June 30, 2005, was approximately \$62,151,817.
 For purposes of this computation, a registrant sponsored pension plan and all directors, executive officers, and beneficial owners of 10 percent or more of the registrant's common stock are deemed to be affiliates.
 Such determination is not an admission that such plan, directors, executive officers, and beneficial owners are, in fact, affiliates of the registrant.
-The number of shares of the registrant's Common Stock outstanding on March 14, 2005, was 21,586,828.
+The number of shares of the registrant's Common Stock outstanding on April 26, 2006, was 21,857,833.